Glucan and immunomodulation: Helping the body heal itself

 About 40 years ago, the anti-tumor activity of beta-glucan has been noticeably demonstrated.
 The recent studies regarding beta-glucan demonstrated that it actively works with antibodies.
 These antibodies naturally occur in different cases of cancer.
 Further experiments also showed that daily therapy with beta-glucan resulted in a 70%-95% reduction in tumor weight compared with the control group.

-Soluble beta-glucan is CM-Glucan
+Soluble beta-glucan is CM-glucan

 Beta-glucans from baker’s yeast (Saccharomyces cerevisiae) possess low solubility which makes it difficult to be absorbed.
 With the process of carboxymethylation, beta-glucan transforms to CM-glucan (carboxymethyl-glucan or sodium carboxymethyl beta-glucan).
 CM-glucan is a highly soluble glucan that can be readily absorbed by the body.
 It has enhanced ability to bind with glucan receptors which stimulates the generation of macrophages and neutrophils, and enhances phagocytosis.

 The stimulation of macrophage prevents the appearance of Th2 response which restricts asthma episodes, reduces the duration and severity of asthma attacks, and prevents occurrences of allergic rhinitis.
 CM-glucan may also lessen the frequency of recurrent colds and flu and respiratory tract infections.
 At the same time, it provides a suitable environment for patients undergoing treatment for tuberculosis.
 In general, CM-glucan provides a shorter duration of treatment and faster recovery from infections and diseases.

 In conjunction with these effects, the carboxymethylation and increase in solubility of glucan do not show any toxicity and adverse effects, but it enhances the biological properties such as antioxidant and immunomodulation compared with insoluble beta-glucan.